-In 2016, the median household income for a couple in New York City was $500K.
-The average cost of a Manhattan apartment is $2.2 million.
+The median household income for a couple in New York City is approximately $500K.
+The average cost of a Manhattan apartment is approximately $2.3 million.
 New York couples know that entering into marriage is entering into a contract.
 As such, there are many financial considerations that must be taken into account to ensure a smooth transition from single to married life.
 Assets and debts are crucial items to discuss with your soon to be spouse.
 Significant assets include any savings that you may have, investment accounts, retirement funds including a 401K or pension, and any real estate in your name.
 Personal property such as family heirlooms, expensive jewelry and artwork of significant value also count as assets.

 We recommend that you make a list, each, of all of your assets, and then make a list of all of your debt.
 Make sure that the list is comprehensive, and that you are not going through the process sin haste.
 Review your current bank account statement and assess what you have coming in, and what you have going out, and then you and your soon to be spouse will have to look at how your bills will change, if at all, once you are married.
 How will the bills be paid, if you will have a different way of managing finances?
 Many couples decide to get a joint bank account, and pay bills from this account.
 There are laws which vary from state to state that pertain to how property, specifically money in a bank account, would be allocated in the event of marital breakdown.